Behind the BANG (mini)! - The thing with the white-screens

 I hope it helps someone that's why I'm making this post.

-Taffetatree01 Spearman
+Reactions: Taffetatree01

 Thank you very much robertknexen for the above.
 Was having a torrid time due to the C++ runtime error, which is now limited after activating the CPU cores from the launcher.
 Gracias!